Estimated reading time: 10 minutes

 3. The Third Step When Someone Dies: Get Documents in Order

 Depending on your loved one’s cause of death, there will likely be a police report, coroner’s report, and a medical report determining the cause and circumstances surrounding the passing.
-These documents should be carefully kept along with the certified death certificate (and certified copies), as you will often need them as you settle the estate.
+These documents should be carefully kept along with the certified death certificates, as you will often need them as you settle the estate.

 For a complete list of the documents needed, please see the resource library for Part 3: Documents You May Need When Someone You Care About Dies.
 In these resources, I’ve outlined all the items in a clear, printable list.
-Some members of our community have found it helpful to print the lists out and keep them on hand as they go through the estate settlement process.
+Some members of our community have found it helpful to print the lists out.
+Keep them on hand as they go through the estate settlement process.

 Making it Through This Difficult Time

 Losing a loved one is undoubtedly the most challenging and stressful situation one can face.
 Although thinking about finances during the grieving process may seem callous and unfair, it’s a crucial aspect that can’t be ignored.
 It may not be easy, but it’s necessary to ensure financial stability and social security benefits during these difficult times.